 The Archer’s Bible by Fred Bear

-This is one of my favorite photos of Fred Bear.
+Fred Bear bringing in a carp while bowfishing.
+This is one of my favorite photos of Fred Bear. |

 A book by the legend himself, Bear goes over equipment, hunting small and big game, bowfishing, safety, foundations of good shooting, and the principles of bowhunting.
 One of my favorite photos of Fred Bear is in this book with him holding a carp at the end of an arrow.
 This was long before bowfishing hit the craze it has now.